apache/incubator-annotator-website/README.md

 ## Publishing

-Currently, `master` and `asf-site` should be kept in sync.
 The `asf-site` branch gets published to an Apache HTTPD static hosting environment run by the Apache infrastructure team.

 To update the demo, update the submodule (`git submodule update --remote`), rebuild (`yarn build`; in this repo, not inside the submodule), and commit the changes it made in `content/`.